dazzakiller/menudeldia/__for-me/project-log-of-progress.md

 - [2025-05-09 19:39:21] Subtask 1.2 completed: Scaffolded Expo (mobile) and Next.js (web) apps in `mobile/` and `web/` directories.
 Both apps start without errors.
 See [Mobile and Web App Setup](mdc:__project-docs/docs-and-snipets/setup-mobile-web.md) for details.
 - [2025-05-09 19:55:00] Subtask 1.3 completed: Installed and configured TailwindCSS, NativeWind, and React Native Paper for web and mobile.
 Verified with sample components.
 See [Styling and UI Libraries Setup](mdc:__project-docs/docs-and-snipets/styling-ui-libraries-setup.md) for details.
+- [2025-05-10 16:25:00] Task 1.4 (in progress): Bootstrapped i18next, React Navigation, and Supabase integration for both web and mobile platforms.
+All core packages installed, initial configuration files created, and environment variables set up.
+See [Core Functionality and Services Integration](mdc:__project-docs/docs-and-snipets/core-functionality-and-services-integration.md) for details.

 ## Leaving point